eBay vs. Amazon: Which is better for my ecommerce business?

 Do Consumers Trust Amazon or eBay?

 Amazon also offers more buyer protection than eBay.
-Amazon has an A-to-z Guarantee that protects buyers from scams, while eBay only offers a Money Back Guarantee that covers certain types of transactions.
+Amazon has an A-to-Z guarantee that protects buyers from scams, while eBay only offers a Money-Back Guarantee covering certain transaction types.

 Frequently Asked Questions (FAQs)